-Roofing including roof space Repair category 2 Notes The roof coverings are of the original nature and with signs of weathering and moss growth to the tiles.
-There is a slipped tile to the front dormer projection.
-No view was obtained onto the flat platform roof coverings.
-Such roof coverings have a limited life expectancy with higher than average degrees of future maintenance anticipated.
-Staining noted to the loft space.
-As detailed repairs have been undertaken since the inspection and relevant paperwork/ guarantees should be obtained.
+Roofing including roof space

+Repair category 2

+Notes The roof coverings are of the original nature with signs of weathering noted to sections.

+Restricted access to the loft space.

 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.